 Professionalism: Develop behaviors essential to becoming an effective professional.

 M.S. in Health and Human Performance (Non-Concentration)

-The program consists of thirty-six (36) credit hours.
+The Health and program consists of thirty-six (36) credit hours.
 The core curriculum consists of eighteen (18) hours derived from six (6) required core courses.
 The remaining hours (18) consist of five (5) free elective courses and a capstone experience (Internship, research project, or thesis).
 The interdisciplinary core curriculum assures well-rounded mastery, while the freedom to chooses electives enables students to tailor their program of study to accommodate their specific needs and interests.